-Sound familiar?
-Well, guess what?
-That was US too!
-While we have other reasons of why went on the road, mundane and stressful work routines were also front and center.
-We grew to hate our commutes, no time to share with each other or our friends and the weather just plain sucked in the winter.
-Adding to that, trying to figure out what we were going to cook for dinner each night was such a pain in the ass.
-Oh and lets add in all of our home maintenance to do left us so little time for leisure.
-We had to balance it all in the name of making money.
+While we have other reasons of why went on the road, our former mundane, stressful work routines were front and center.
+We loathed our commutes, had very little us time with each other or our friends and the weather just plain sucked in the winter.
+Adding in all of our home maintenance to do.

-I tried to continue my MLM consulting job however, I quickly lost interest because the mountains were calling my name.
-And well, my schedule didn’t really coincide with my clients’ or my uplines’.
-I felt lost because I still needed to find my own purpose and way to contribute to restocking our coffers.
+While I tried to continue my MLM consulting job, I quickly lost interest because the mountains were calling my name.
+But I still needed to find my own purpose and way to contribute to restocking our coffers.

 Two years into our journey as full-time RV travelers, we met an incredibly adventurous couple, Camille and Bryce of More Than a Wheelin’ at the Xscapers Convergence in Quartzsite.
 Like us, they live for adventure and love to explore.
 A year later, we met up in Kentucky for a few days.

 Since, we’ve formed an amazing friendship.
 But, she became more than a friend.
-Because of Camille’s background as a Corporate Trainer and Coach, I grew interested in her field of expertise.
+Because of Camille’s background as a Corporate Trainer and Coach, I grew interested in her field of expertise; finding remote work.

-Through conversations with Camille, she’s mentioned that she gets numerous emails and messages from people asking her about how to procure remote work.
-Seriously, I had the same questions.
+Through several conversations with Camille, she’s mentioned that she gets numerous emails and messages from people asking her about how to procure remote work.
+Ironically, I asked the same questions.

-I’ve sat in on her presentations at summits, listened to her Webinars and have taken part in her chat sessions.
+I sat in on her presentations at summits, taken part in her Webinars and several chat sessions.
 And now, I’m excited because she’s created her own course to help so many others, like myself, find remote work.
 She shows us how to pull our best skills out of ourselves and apply them to remote work opportunities.
 She has shown me how to market myself (and Dan!) so companies take note.

 What kind of remote jobs are there?

-So, I watched, looked, listened and learned from Camille.
-She pointed out that in today’s market, there are so many jobs and careers out there that don’t require business suits and fancy offices.
+So, I listened and learned from Camille.
+She pointed out that in today’s market, there are so many jobs and careers out there that don’t require business suits and fancy brick and mortar offices.
 And others were finding amazing remote work opportunities.

 We all have skills and talents that we’ve procured in our past jobs and careers.
 Just because we now live on the road hardly means we shouldn’t continue to use them.
 I promise you, there IS work out there just waiting to be scooped up for the taking.